sensu/sensu-docs/content/sensu-go/6.5/api/pipeline.md

     parent: api
 ---

+{{% notice warning %}}
+**IMPORTANT**: The pipeline API does not create [pipeline resources](../../observability-pipeline/observe-process/pipelines/) (which are composed of observation event processing workflows made up of filters, mutators, and handlers).
+Instead, the pipeline API allows you to create handlers that can **only** be used in pipeline resources.<br><br>
+Sumo Logic metrics handlers and TCP stream handlers **are not** used by listing the handler name in the check [handlers attribute](../../observe-schedule/checks/#handlers-array).
+To use a Pipeline API resource, list it as the [handler](../../observability-pipeline/observe-process/pipelines/#handlers-pipeline) in a [pipeline](../../observability-pipeline/observe-process/pipelines/) definition.
+{{% /notice %}}

 {{% notice commercial %}}
 **COMMERCIAL FEATURE**: Access the pipeline API in the packaged Sensu Go distribution.
 For more information, read [Get started with commercial features](../../commercial/).